 The term bottleneck actually refers to the way a bottle is shaped and the fact that its neck is the narrowest part of it, making it the most likely place for liquid to pile up, creating congestion and slowing down the flow of liquid from the bottle.

 Bottlenecks in Process Management

-Taking it from the literal meaning to the actual application in process management, the term is used to describe points of congestion in all sorts of processes, from an assembly line in a manufacturing industry to data processing in software or computer networks.
-The potential results of having a bottleneck are: stalls in production, increase in resource idle time, pressure from customers and low employee morale.
+Taking it from the literal meaning to the actual application in process management, the term is used to describe points of congestion in all sorts of processes, from an assembly line in the manufacturing industry to data processing in software or computer networks.
+The potential results of having a bottleneck are:

-A bottleneck tends to surface when a resource involved in a phase of a process—by resource you can interpret as a department of your company, a facility or a machine—is already working at its full capacity and can’t handle any additional demand.
+A bottleneck tends to surface when a resource involved in a phase of a process—by the resource you can interpret it as a department of your company, a facility or a machine—is already working at its full capacity and can’t handle any additional demand.
 It’s crucial to identify bottlenecks to mitigate them as soon as possible.

 As we’ve already pointed out here, Kanban is one of the methods that allow you to manage your process properly, identifying bottlenecks and optimizing resources in order to avoid worse consequences from it.

 Pipefy was specially developed to help you control your processes regardless of the area and with customizable features.
-If you work in departments such as Finance, Customer Success, Marketing, Human Resources, IT and R&D, take a look in our pug-and-play templates, ready to be used!
+If you work in departments such as:

-With Pipefy is possible to establish a streamlined error-proof workflow, with full visibility of your process and a complete centralization of information.
-Check out our templates and begin to erase all types of bottlenecks in your processes.
+With Pipefy, you can establish a streamlined error-proof workflow, with full visibility of your process and a complete information centralization.
+Check out our template store and begin to eliminate all types of bottlenecks in your processes.